CDCgov/RecordLinker/docs/site/installation.md

     Launch the container with any necessary environment variables.
 Only the `DB_URI` environment variable is required.

     ```
-    docker run -d -e DB_URI=postgresql+psycopg2://postgres:pw@localhost:5432/postgres -p 8000:8000 ghcr.io/cdcgov/recordlinker:latest
+    docker run -v ./:/tmp -e DB_URI=sqlite:////tmp/db.sqlite3 ghcr.io/cdcgov/recordlinker:latest
     ```

     > Note: For more information about available environment variables or configuration options, refer to the [Configuration](configuration.md) section.

 1. **Access the Application**
     The application should now be running in the container.
-You can access it via your browser at http://localhost:8000.
+You can access it via your browser at http://localhost:8080.

 ## Option 2: Install from Source (Recommended for Development)